 This museum showcases over 4,000 years of skiing history and modern skiing/snowboarding exhibitions.

-Don’t forget to wrap up your time in Oslo with a stroll around the beautiful Aker Brygge area.
+Don’t forget to wrap up your time in Oslo with a stroll around the beautiful Aker Brygge and Tjuvholmen areas.

-A former shipyard, Aker Brygge has been transformed into one of the city’s most chic, exciting entertainment districts.
+Former shipyards, Aker Brygge and Tjuvholmen have been transformed into the city’s most chic, exciting entertainment districts.

 Between restaurants, bars, galleries, stunning architecture, walking routes, and views of the fjord, spending a bit of time here and grabbing a sunset drink is the perfect way to spend your last evening in Oslo.